 Course Area Number of Credits: Foundation Graduation Program Number of Credits: Foundation Graduation Program With an Endorsement

 English/Language Arts 4 4

 Mathematics 3 4

 Science 3 4

-Social Studies, including Economics 3 4
+Social Studies, including Economics 3 3

 Physical Education 1 1

 Language other than English 2 2

 Fine Arts 1 1

-Lacally magnined accompa .5 credit in Speech .5 credit in Speech
+Locally required courses .5 credit in Speech credit in .5 credit in Speech credit in

-Locally required courses credit in credit in

 Electives 4.5 1.5

-4

-Available Endorsements:
+Miscellaneous Available Endorsements:

-Science, Technology,

-Miscellaneous Engineering, and Math
+Science, Technology, Engineering, and Mathematics

 Business and Industry

 Public Services

 Arts and Humanities

-Multidisciplinary
+Multidisciplinary Studies

 TOTAL 22 credits 26 credits

-^{} In order to obtain the distinguished level of achievement under the foundation graduation program, which will be denoted on a student's transcript and is a requirement to be considered for automatic admission purposes to a Texas four-year college or university, a student must complete an endorsement and take Algebra II as one of the four mathematics credits.
+\ In order to obtain the distinguished level of achievement under the foundation graduation program, which will be denoted on a student's transcript and is a requirement to be considered for automatic admission purposes to a Texas four-year college or university, a student must complete an endorsement and take Algebra II as one of the 4 mathematics credits.

-^{} A student who is unable to participate in physical activity due to a disability or illness may be able to substitute a course in English language arts, mathematics, science, social studies, or another locally determined credit-bearing course for the required credit of physical education.
+\\ A student who is unable to participate in physical activity due to a disability or illness may be able to substitute a course in English language arts, mathematics, science, social studies, or another locally determined credit-bearing course for the required credit of physical education.
 This determination will be made by the student's ARD committee, Section 504 committee, or other campus committee, as applicable.

-^{} Students are required to earn two credits in the same language other than English to graduate.
+\\\ Students are required to earn two credits in the same language other than English to graduate.
 Any student may substitute computer programming languages for these credits.
 In limited circumstances, a student may be able to substitute this requirement with other courses, as determined by a district committee authorized by law to make these decisions for the student.

-^{} A student must specify upon entering grade 9 the endorsement he or she wishes to pursue.
+\\\\ A student must specify upon entering grade 9 the endorsement he or she wishes to pursue.